cfengine/core/CONTRIBUTING.md

 Logging Conventions
 -----------------------------------

-CFEngine outputs messages about what its doing using the `Log()` function.
-It takes a `LogLevel` enum mapping closely to syslog priorities.
+CFEngine outputs messages about what it's doing using the `Log()` function.
+It takes a `LogLevel` enum mapping closely related to syslog priorities.
 Please try to do the following when writing output messages.

 ### Log levels